rangle/headless-cms-tutorial/README.md

 `yarn install`

 `yarn run dev`

 *This script will spin up the design system's Storybook development environment at localhost:6006.
 Here, you can see the reusable components that can be rendered in our frontend.*

 `yarn run build`

 *This script will compile and build the design system from what is exported in `design-system/src/index.ts`.
-The output of this build can be found at design-system/dist.
-This output is used by NextJs to serve the live site with up-to-date changes.*
+The output of this build can be found at design-system/dist, which is used by Next.js to serve the live site with up-to-date changes.
+Whenever you add a new component to the design system you must run this command for it to be available to the frontend.*

+## packages/studio

+`yarn install`

+`sanity start`

+*This script will spin up the Sanity.io CMS development environment at localhost:3333.
+This is where we will create new data models (called schemas in sanity), and add content to display on the frontend.*

 ## packages/website

 `yarn install`

 `yarn run dev`

 *This script will spin up the Next.js static site generator  at localhost:3000.
 You can see your development changed reflected in this environment.*

-## packages/studio

-`yarn install`

-`sanity start`
-*This script will spin up the Sanity.io CMS development environment at localhost:3333.
-This is where we will create new data models (called schemas in sanity), and add content to display on the frontend.*
+After you have all three of the environments running, you're ready to go!
+You'll see further instructions at localhost:3000